virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-1-21-simple-website-tutorial-part-three.md

 Finally, I wanted to include Jekyll in this tutorial series because I created an [image grid theme](https://github.com/jirrian/jekyll-theme-image-grid){:target="_blank"} that can be used with it.
 [Part one]({% post_url 2020-11-16-simple-website-tutorial-part-one %}) of this tutorial series covered reasons to learn web development; many of those reasons were inspired by my experience posting on instagram for several years.
 To address the specific needs of our online community, this theme was made to make it easy for instagram users to display their existing image-based content on their own self-made website.
 A customized version of this theme was also used in Virtualgoodsdealer's ["Deleted in 2020"](https://pages.virtualgoodsdealer.com/deleted2020/){:target="_blank"} web exhibit.
 So if you are interested in displaying your work in a similar way, keep reading!

 ## Project Structure ##
+So far, we have covered in part two:
+- bash
+- git
+- Github and Github Pages

-The later parts of this tutorial are optional depending on the degree that you want to customize your website and your comfort level with programming.
-The ending goal of this tutorial is to set up a static site that you can use.
-So feel free to stop at the end of any of the below parts if you are happy with your site's functionality and design.
+This part will cover Jekyll sites at three different levels of customization.
+The later sections are optional depending on the degree that you want to customize your website and your comfort level with programming.
+The end goal of this tutorial is to set up a static site that you can use.
+So feel free to stop at the end of any of the below sections if you are happy with your site's functionality and design.

 - Jekyll and Github Pages - a basic Jekyll site hosted on Github Pages
 - Github Pages Jekyll Remote Themes - installing a theme onto your site